kirasanford/PIP-Website-Summer/README.md

 ###Installing

-First, download a copy of the file.
+First, download a zip copy of the file.
 Then, Extract the folder.

 ##Built With